LeeviT/Stokes-sphere-cookbook/doc/stokes_sphere_lookup.md

 This cookbook demonstrates how conduction warms a sphere, which density depends on pressure-temperature conditions via lookup table, and which starts falling due to phases changes taking place.

+Subduction on Earth since the Proterozoic has been likely driven mostly by gravity pull of negatively buoyant slabs.
+While such pulling force could be built by cooling of an oceanic plate, also petrological phase changes in the subducting oceanic crust play major role.
+Especially, to construct self-consistent subduction models, density variations dictated by phase changes could be hardly ignored.
+Currently ASPECT provides possibility to implement simpler phase changes by using Clapeyron slopes, or by reading in lookup tables computed by PerpleX [ref].
+To include